 Reading difficulties.
 Problems with reading and comprehension, frequently losing one’s spot when reading, words blurring or running together when reading, accidentally skipping lines when reading (similar to the symptoms experienced by those with learning disabilities), trouble concentrating (comparable to someone with ADHD).

 Psychological symptoms.
 Feeling anxious or unsettled in big crowds and large, open buildings with high ceilings, like a department store or mall (patients with agoraphobia or anxiety exhibit similar symptoms).

 For some people who experience TBI and headaches, along with other symptoms of BVD, their symptoms may be few enough or mild enough to be more of an inconvenience than a serious problem in their lives.
 Others aren’t so lucky; some patients experience BVD symptoms that are so numerous or severe that they’re incapacitated and afraid or unable to leave the house.

 In order for patients to receive relief from the symptoms of BVD brought on by TBI, it’s necessary to have a NeuroVisual Evaluation to identify any slight vision misalignments that may be present.
 This comprehensive and detailed examination is needed because standard eye exams typically aren’t able to detect these small amounts of misalignment.

-At Old Saratoga Eyecare, problems with visual misalignment, far vision and near vision are corrected through the use of special glasses with aligning lenses that contain prism.
+At Old Saratoga Eyecare, problems with visual misalignment, far vision, and near vision are corrected through the use of special glasses with aligning lenses that contain a prism.
 This treatment method is extremely effective; patients almost always experience a dramatic easing of their symptoms, and sometimes the symptoms go away completely.